mikeyautorino2/NBAVORPMODEL/README.md

-Below is a sample README you can use for your project:

----

 # NBA VORP Prediction Model

 This project was developed over break to analyze NBA player performance by predicting the Value Over Replacement Player (VORP) metric.
 Using a blend of exploratory data analysis (EDA) and machine learning techniques, the project investigates how various player statistics and in-game metrics relate to VORP, ultimately building predictive models with Lasso and Ridge regression.